dawesr-repo/LRF-Integration/README.md

 end program example
    ```
-To obtain the coefficients file by clicking the “Export Coefficients” button in LRF software
+To obtain the coefficients file, go to the LRF software Dashboard tab and click on the “Export Coefficients” button in the bottom-left corner of the window.
 ![alt text](./LRF_Export.png)

 For detailed instructions on how to use LRF to obtain the coefficient file, please refer to the user manual( <a href="https://github.com/dawesr-repo/LRF-Integration/blob/Updating-Readme/LRF_User_Manual.pdf" >LRF User Manual</a>)